 In his new techniques, Yang uses ice-templating to control the structure of the solid electrolyte for lithium batteries that are employed in grid-level energy storage, electric vehicles, and portable electronics.
-The study features in the April 24 online issue of
+The study features in the April 24 online issue of Nano Letters.

 Currently, liquid electrolyte is used in commercial lithium batteries, and it is an established fact that liquid electrolyte is highly flammable, causing safety issues with a few electronic devices and some laptops.
 Yang’s team explored the concept of using solid electrolyte as a substitute for the liquid electrolyte in order to make all-solid-state lithium batteries.
 The researchers were interested in using ice-templating in order to fabricate vertically aligned structures of ceramic solid electrolytes, which are highly conductive and provide rapid lithium ion pathways.
 The aqueous solution was cooled with ceramic particles from the bottom and the ice was allowed to grow and push away and concentrate the ceramic particles.
 The team then applied a vacuum to convert the solid ice to a gas, leaving a vertically aligned structure.
 This ceramic structure was finally combined with polymer to provide flexibility and mechanical support to the electrolyte.

 In portable electronic devices, as well as electric vehicles, flexible all-solid-state lithium batteries not only solve the safety issues, but they may also increase battery energy density for transportation and storage.
 And they show great promise in creating bendable devices.